randomcoww/chef-docker_deploy/README.md

 ## Issues

-Containers names cannot collide and existing containers cannot be renamed, so each revision of a service contgainer needs a unique name.
+Containers names cannot collide and existing containers cannot be renamed, so each revision of a service container needs a unique name.
 This makes linking difficult.

 The container recipe writes some attributes of the active container which may help.